craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 08 23.md

 everyone sang in the silver unicorn

-graandey, the purple eyed human scrawny bard, wants good stories to sing, really, really excited and clumsy, legal minor at 17
+grandey, the purple eyed human scrawny bard, wants good stories to sing, really, really excited and clumsy, legal minor at 17, 5'3"

+the planeswalk will take 56 days

+1